Home

 Redundancy is usually a type of dismissal when a role is no longer needed.
 Before you select anyone for redundancy, you should hold a consultation.

-Consultation means discussing and coming to agreement with employees on how the redundancy process will be carried out.
+Consultation means discussing and seeking agreement with employees on:

 Collective consultation is where you must consult on your redundancy proposals with any recognised trade union, or if there is not one, employee representatives.